Welding Business Insurance

 Deductible: $1,250

-The cost of professional liability insurance depends on factors such as the coverage limits you choose, the size of your business, and your profession.
-Find out how insurers set professional liability premiums.
+The cost of professional liability insurance depends on factors such as the coverage limits you choose, the size of your business, and the welding services you offer.
+Find out how insurers set professional liability premiums and how to save money on your policy.

 Umbrella insurance provides an additional safeguard and helps welders meet contractual demands for higher limits.
-When the underlying policy reaches its limit, commercial umbrella insurance activates to cover any costs over that limit, up to the limit of your umbrella policy.
+When the underlying policy reaches its limit, commercial umbrella insurance activates to cover any costs over that limit.

 The cost of commercial umbrella insurance depends primarily on the amount of coverage you purchase.